-At a glance: MySQL has a solid community-driven MCP ecosystem — but no official server from Oracle.
-The two leading MySQL-specific servers are benborla/mcp-server-mysql (1.4k stars, TypeScript, MIT) with SSH tunnel support and Claude Code integration, and designcomputer/mysql_mcp_server (1.2k stars, Python, MIT) focused on simplicity and security.
-Multi-database servers Bytebase DBHub (2.4k stars) and Google’s MCP Toolbox (13.5k stars) also support MySQL alongside other databases.
+At a glance: MySQL now has both community and a nascent official presence in the MCP ecosystem.
+The two leading MySQL-specific servers are benborla/mcp-server-mysql (1.6k stars, TypeScript, MIT) with SSH tunnel support and Claude Code integration, and designcomputer/mysql_mcp_server (1.2k stars, Python, MIT) focused on simplicity and security.
+Multi-database servers Bytebase DBHub (2.7k stars) and Google’s MCP Toolbox (14.9k stars) also support MySQL alongside other databases.
+Oracle released a proof-of-concept MCP server for MySQL HeatWave (cloud-only, not production-ready), ending the era of zero official Oracle MCP presence.
 Cloud vendors AWS, Azure, and Google all provide MySQL MCP support through their platform servers.
 Part of our Databases MCP category.

 MySQL is the world’s most popular open-source relational database — powering roughly 39% of the relational database market with over 235,000 companies using it worldwide.
 Created in 1995 by Michael “Monty” Widenius, David Axmark, and Allan Larsson as MySQL AB, it was acquired by Sun Microsystems for $1 billion in 2008, then passed to Oracle when Oracle acquired Sun for $5.6 billion in 2010.
 The latest Innovation release is MySQL 9.6 (January 2026); the current Long-Term Support release is MySQL 8.4.5.
-MySQL 8.0 reaches end-of-life in April 2026.
+MySQL 8.0 reached end-of-life on April 21, 2026 — that milestone has now passed, putting the ecosystem firmly in the 8.4 LTS + 9.x era.

 What’s Available